euzu/m3u-filter/README.md

 ```

 ## 2. `mapping.yml`
-Has following top level entries:
+Has the following top level entries:
 * `id` _mandatory_
 * `tag` _optional_
 * `match_as_ascii` _optional_ default is `false`